 The System Center Virtual Machine Manager, which was introduced at the Microsoft Management Summit 2006 in April, is available for download to registered public beta 1 users, the company said.
-This trial is for test/lab environment deployments only and is available at
+This trial is for test/lab environment deployments only and is available at Microsoft downloads.

 When completed sometime in late 2007, the software will have virtual machine provisioning features that let administrators create and install new virtual machine features with an OS and application fully installed in the desired configuration.
 The software, which is a standalone server application, also lets managers put virtual machines on the physical server with the best combination of resources and performance for a particular application.

 Experts have observed that the ability to configure and manage virtual machines dynamically is still hard to do, and technologies on the market today still handle the problem in a manual fashion.
 "What we are seeing is still the first generation from all parties," said Jon Collins, a principal analyst at Macehiter Ward-Dutton, a Cambridge, U.K.-based consulting firm.